Norman Johnson (mathematician): Early life and education

 Norman Johnson was born on in Chicago.
 His father had a bookstore and published a local newspaper.

 Johnson earned his undergraduate mathematics degree in 1953 at Carleton College in Northfield, Minnesota followed by a master's degree from the University of Pittsburgh.
 After graduating in 1953, Johnson did alternative civilian service as a conscientious objector.
 He earned his PhD from the University of Toronto in 1966 with a dissertation title of The Theory of Uniform Polytopes and Honeycombs under the supervision of H. S. M. Coxeter.
 From there, he accepted a position in the Mathematics Department of Wheaton College in Massachusetts and taught until his retirement in 1998.

 Career

-In 1966, he enumerated 92 convex non-uniform polyhedra with regular faces.
-Victor Zalgaller later proved (1969) that Johnson's list was complete, and the set is now known as the Johnson solids.
+In 1966, Johnson published a paper titled Convex Polyhedra with Regular Faces.
+Inside, it contained the list of 92 convex polyhedra with regular faces, along with the coined prefixes on naming some solids; encompassing the family of prisms, antiprisms, and other uniform polyhedra brings up 112 solids in total.
+Victor Zalgaller later proved in 1969 that Johnson's list of 92 solids was complete, and the set is now known as the Johnson solids or Johnson-Zalgaller solid.

 Johnson is also credited with naming all the uniform star polyhedra and their duals, as published in Magnus Wenninger's model building books: Polyhedron models (1971) and Dual models (1983).